Emerging and disruptive defence technologies

 There’s a dedicated website for the SRN that provides FAQs, coverage forecasts and updates.

-The Government is also bringing forward policy reforms to make it easier for the mobile industry to build new infrastructure.
+The government has also introduced policy reforms to make it easier for the mobile industry to build new infrastructure.
 These include:

 These reforms aim to help address rural mobile coverage and the roll-out of new 5G technology by making it easier to build and upgrade mobile masts.
-Our briefing, Building broadband and mobile infrastructure covers these proposed reforms.
+The Library briefing, Building broadband and mobile infrastructure, covers these reforms in more detail.

 Rural mobile coverage will also likely benefit from the release of new radio wave spectrum by Ofcom in 2021.
 The 700 MHz spectrum band was auctioned in March 2021.
 Its relatively low frequency makes it well-suited for providing coverage to rural areas.